noahehall/theBookOfNoah/0current/languages/nim/nim.md

 ### compilation process

+- Nim can target any combination of C compiler, host OS and hardware architecture as long as the C compiler supports it.
 - send the nim code to the nim compiler
 - the nim compiler compiles the nim code into C
   - has a hard dependency on a C compiler, e.g. GCC or Clang